-We have discussed the ground basis for the seven-part cause and effect meditation for generating a bodhichitta aim, and we saw that this is equanimity – the type of equanimity with which we are free of attachment or attraction to some, aversion or repulsion from others, and indifference to yet others.
-It is the equanimity that is – it says here in the four immeasurable – “free of bias, attachment, and anger.”
-A little bit more elaborate than that: attachment, anger, and naivety – ignoring others.
+This morning, we discussed the ground floor level of, or basis for, the seven-part cause and effect meditation for generating a bodhichitta aim.
+We saw that this is equanimity, the type of equanimity with which we are free of attachment or attraction to some, aversion or repulsion toward others, and indifference to yet others.
+As it says here, in the four immeasurables, it is the equanimity that is free of “bias, attachment, and anger.”
+Actually, it’s a little bit more elaborate than that: it’s free of attachment, anger, and naivety – ignoring others.

-We saw that a basis for that is renunciation, renunciation of samsara in the sense of renunciation of these disturbing emotions that we have toward various beings in our life.
-We need to be willing to give that up and seek for liberation at least.
-It’s the foundation upon which we develop bodhichitta.
-Here in this verse of an inner mandala offering it says exactly that:
+We saw that a basis for that equanimity is renunciation of samsara – renunciation in the sense of giving up these disturbing emotions that we have toward various beings.
+We need to be willing to give those up – to at least seek liberation.
+Renunciation is the foundation upon which we develop bodhichitta.
+Here, in this verse of an inner mandala offering, it says exactly that:

 The objects of attachment, aversion, and ignorance, friends, enemies, and strangers, my body, wealth and enjoyments, I offer these without any sense of loss.

 That’s what we were talking about this morning – offering these without a sense of loss, without a sense of “oh, I don’t want to give up samsara.
 I don’t want to give up being really close to friends or avoiding people that I don’t like,” and so on.

 How is that?
 Renouncing these things should bring a sense of joy, a sense of freedom.